che-incubator/chectl/README.md

   -t, --templates=templates
       Path to the templates folder

-  --auto-update
+  --[no-]auto-update
       Auto update approval strategy for installation Eclipse Che.
                            With this strategy will be provided auto-update Eclipse Che without any human interaction.
-                           By default strategy this flag is true.
+                           By default this flag is enabled.
                            This parameter is used only when the installer is 'olm'.

   --catalog-source-name=catalog-source-name